zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro-arm-template/_index.md

   ```
 - Check your subscription quota for the DSv3 family.

-    > **Note: Azure Red Hat OpenShift requires a minimum of 40 cores to create and run an OpenShift cluster.**
+    > **NOTE: Azure Red Hat OpenShift requires a minimum of 40 cores to create and run an OpenShift cluster.**

   ```shell
   LOCATION=eastus